Uber Cup: Team appearances at the final stages

-As of 2024, 30 teams have qualified in the history of the competition for the final stages of the Uber Cup.
-Asia and Europe are the continent with the most teams, at ten.
+As of 2026, 32 teams have qualified in the history of the competition for the final stages of the Uber Cup.
+Europe are the continent with the most teams, at twelve.
+Asia had ten teams.
 Africa had four teams that qualified, followed by Oceania and Pan America with three teams each.

-Below is the list of teams that have appeared in the final stage of Uber Cup as of the 2024 tournament.
+Below is the list of teams that have appeared in the final stage of Uber Cup as of the 2026 tournament.